 I am a historian of modern Europe.
 My research focuses on the cultural and social history of Germany, with an emphasis on the era of the World Wars and the decades immediately after 1945.
-I am also the Editor of the journal Central European History.
+I am the Editor of the journal Central European History and I serve as associate director of the UT Humanities Center.

 My first book was Death in Berlin: From Weimar to Divided Germany, which appeared with Cambridge University Press in 2010.
 Death in Berlin looked at the way people in Germany’s vast capital thought about death, imagined afterlife, and buried their dead from the aftermath of World War I to the building of the Berlin Wall.
 In an era of total war and mass death, and despite various ideologically-motivated attempts to transform them, the practices and rituals of death remained virtually unchanged.
 Ultimately, the book is about the stubborn durability of culture even in the face of sustained upheaval.
 Death in Berlin was awarded the Fraenkel Prize (2010) and the Hans Rosenberg Prize (2011).

 Of particular scholarly interest to me as a historian are the “tacit conventions” and unspoken rules that guide daily life and sustain the social order—structures of time and space; values, moral norms; customs and classifications; and how communities understand themselves in relation to a cosmic order.
 As a historian, I am interested in how these change over time, often imperceptibly.
 My research and teaching interests are varied.
 They include: war and culture; folklore, memory, rumor, and oral tradition; the social and cultural history of medicine; and the philosophy, craft, and literature of history.
 For a description of my current research and writing projects, please click here.